NrsSystems/docs/general-ops/action-plans.md

 To edit an action plan, select the **Edit** icon in the action plans table.
 This will open a separate page allowing you to update the action plan.
 -	Select **Add Action** in the Actions pane to add a new action, as described previously.
 -	Select an **Edit** icon in the actions table to change the settings for that action, as described previously.
 -	Select a **Delete** icon in the actions table to remove that action from the plan.
-This will open a separate page asking you to confirm the action deletion.
+This will open a separate pane asking you to confirm the action deletion.
 Select **Delete** to delete the action or select **Cancel** to go back to the Update _\[action plan\]_ page without deleting the action.

 If you change the description of the action plan or change the **Keep active until cleared** check box, you must select **Save** in the upper panel to confirm the changes.
 Changes in the Actions pane—adding, editing, or deleting actions for the plan—are saved as you complete them, and do not require you to click Save in the upper panel.
-Once all changes are made, select the **Action Plans** link in the upper right (or in the navigation pane) to go back to the Action Plans management page.
+Once all changes are made, select the **Action Plans** link in the upper right (or in the navigation pane) to go back to the Action Plans management pane.

 ## Delete an action plan
 To delete an action plan, select the **Delete** icon in the action plans table.
 This will open a separate page asking you to confirm the action plan deletion.
 Select **Delete** to delete the action plan.
-Select **Cancel** to go back to the Action Plans management page without deleting the action plan.
+Select **Cancel** to go back to the Action Plans management pane without deleting the action plan.

 ___
 *Return to the [XSPONSE Service Guide index](index.md)*